The following content includes referral links. Read my disclosure policy for more info.

 “I have so many ideas but I don’t feel confident enough to actually publish my posts.”
 Well, if you really don’t think you’re a good writer, I’ll let you in on a secret.

-You know how to become better at writing?
+Do you know how to become better at writing?

 By writing (reading helps, too).